typst-community/rfcs/rfcs/0006-doctring-syntax.typ

 _Docstring processors_ can add show rules to customize the docstring rendering.
 In the sample prelude implementation, the prelude can do nothing if the host doesn't implement a tidy defined docs interfaces and the parameter docs are left in the "base docs" and shown to the users.

+The best practice or design pattern for _docstring processors_ to customize the docstring handlers is out of the scope of this RFC, which only discusses the syntax of docstrings.

 = Discussion: Error tolerance

 As discussed in Issue 1.1, the docstrings SHOULD have syntax that can be extracted partial content even if there are compile errors, which improves editing and developer experience.
 However, this is optional, and may be discussed in future, because "Backward compatibility of syntax" ensures that when the code has correct syntax, the docstring can be rendered determinsitically with backward compatibility.